Stereotactic radiosurgery (SRS) is a form of radiation therapy that focuses high-power energy on a small area of the body.

 Follow instructions for how to care for yourself at home.

 Elekta AB.
 Gamma Knife radiosurgery patient resource center.
-2015.
-Available at: www.elekta.com/patients/treatment-information/treatment-procedures/gamma-knife-patient-resource-center.html.
-Accessed May 6, 2015.
+2015. www.elekta.com/patients/gammaknife-treatment-process.html.
+Accessed August 9, 2016.

 Romanelli P, Morris DE, Adler JR Jr, Ewend MG.
 Image-guided robotic radiosurgery.
 In: Winn RH, ed.
 Youmans Neurological Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 257.